BeniVF/scala-dependency-injection/thin-cake-pattern/README.md

 Integrate two different modules to create an application:

  - *MusicModule*: contains the classes to achieve the music's requirements (e.g.: get the user's song list)
  - *DatSourceModule*: contains the classes concerning to the persistence engine.
+In practice, it could be a third party component.

 ## Prerequisites